 Key to immune system inflammation discovery

-Hudson Institute scientists have discovered the key to how cells turn on inflammation and fight infection, providing the knowledge to potentially reduce or stop destructive inflammation in the future.
+Hudson Institute scientists have discovered the key to how cells turn on inflammation and fight infection, providing the knowledge to potentially reduce or stop destructive immune system inflammation in the future.

 The finding comes as the world finds itself in the grip of the SARS-CoV-2 viral pandemic, where raging inflammation caused by the body’s overwhelming immune response in some individuals can lead to death and debilitating ongoing symptoms.

 “Inflammation arising from our own immune system response is now recognised as an underlying component of almost every disease,” said A/Prof Ashley Mansell co-author of the study published in Nature Communication.
 “This includes heart, lung, brain and infectious diseases, cancer, diabetes and chronic kidney, liver and autoimmune diseases.

 “If we could reduce dysfunctional or exaggerated inflammation in the immune system, we would reduce the suffering associated with these severe inflammatory diseases.

 “Understanding how cells turn on inflammation provides the building blocks to do this, by potentially targeting these pathways to restrain or stop inflammation attacking the body.”

 A/Prof Mansell said the immune system discovery was like “finding how turning a key in a car ignition tells the engine to start producing energy to turn the wheels”.

 The study found that a protein called STAT3 plays a critical role in communicating signals from surface sensors on the cell (macrophages) , to the cell’s engine room– the mitochondria – that a foreign invader has been identified.